JaidenRatti/Spotify-Song-Recommender/README.md

 ## How does it work?
 (High-level) ##

-All songs in the seed playlist are converted to a df with unique audio features and weights associated to each feature (i.e danceability, valence, see the full list [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features).
+All songs in the seed playlist are converted to a df with unique audio features and weights associated to each feature thanks to the Spotify API (i.e danceability, valence, see the full list [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features).

 Each of these features from the seed playlist get averaged and converted to an array (essentially a vector).